Candy Cummings: Invention of the curveball

 Cummings is often credited with being the inventor of the curveball.
 In his biography of Cummings, published in 2022, Stephen Katz provides proof.
 According to Cummings, he discovered the idea of the curveball while studying the movement sea shells made when thrown.
 After noticing this movement, he began trying to make a baseball move the same way, and thus created the new pitch.
 Cummings pitched the curveball underhand, as required by the rules of the National Association of Base Ball Players, but with a twist and snap of the wrist, which was illegal under the rules of the National Association of Base Ball Players.
 Those rules required the pitcher to deliver pitches with a straight arm, swinging perpendicularly by his side.
 But the rules were progressively relaxed so as to permit the arm and wrist motion that were necessary for pitching the curveball.

 Cummings first used the curveball in competition while pitching for Brooklyn's Excelsior club, in a game on October 7, 1867, against the Harvard College team.
 He would later recall from that game: "A surge of joy flooded over me that I shall never forget.
 I felt like shouting out that I had made a ball curve. ...
 But I said not a word and saw many a batter at that game throw down his stick in disgust."
 Cummings' introduction of the curveball radically changed pitching, and fundamentally transformed the game of baseball.

 Several other pitchers claimed to have invented the curveball.
 One was Fred Goldsmith.
 Goldsmith maintained that he gave a demonstration of the pitch on August 16, 1870, at the Capitoline Grounds in Brooklyn, New York, and that renown sportswriter Henry Chadwick had covered it in the Brooklyn Eagle on August 17, 1870.
 However, Stephen Katz, in his biography of Cummings, shows that Goldsmith's claim was not credible, and that Goldsmith's reference to an article by Chadwick in the Brooklyn Eagle was likely fabricated.
 According to a 2002 article by ESPN's Steve Wulf, Cummings was "fairly well-connected" in baseball, as evidenced by his position with the International Association.
 Baseball leaders Chadwick, Harry Wright and Albert Spalding, among others, credited Cummings as the inventor of the curveball.

 Invention of railway coupling device

 In 1873, Cummings invented a railway coupling device, improving on the coupling device then in use, which was dangerous.
 He patented his invention in 1874.
 He refined his design in 1876, and patented it in 1877.
-Cummings received a small royalty for his invention.
+Cummings received a small royalty for his invention throughout his life.